Altisource Asset Management (NYSE:AAMC) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research note issued to investors on Monday.
+StockNews.com initiated coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research note issued to investors on Thursday.
 The firm set a “hold” rating on the stock.

 Altisource Asset Management Company Profile (Get Rating)